Dylan-halls/Theseus/README.md

 This command accepts one argument either 'arp, icmp, dhcp' (only arp is working currently) and will tell Theseus how to become the mitm

     --gateway
-This will tell Theseus the gateway ip addres to attack
+This will tell Theseus the gateway ip address to attack

 ## Execution